-Each term, except summer, full-time students (12 or more quality hours, graded A through F) earning a 3.5 or above GPA are selected for recognition by being named to the dean's list.
-Because of the co-op programs, full-time students in the college of engineering will be eligible for the dean's list during the summer term.
+Each term, including summer, full-time students (12 or more quality hours, graded A through F) earning a 3.5 or above GPA are selected for recognition by being named to the dean's list.

 Dean's Recognition List

 The dean's recognition list is used to recognize part-time students for academic excellence.
 This recognition will occur in the summer for the previous academic year's performance.
 For this distinction a student must: